Guest Reviews This tour doesn’t have any reviews because it is a new tour. Be the first to review it!

 Hotel Sous les Figuiers

 A charming, small hotel built around an interior courtyard, the Hôtel Sous les Figuiers features individually decorated, air-conditioned guestrooms highlighting Provençal décor supplemented by antiques and artwork.
 Fresh local products and home-baked regional breads and pastries are on the breakfast menu, served either in the shaded terrace or the Baroque salon.
-An on-site art studio exhibits contemporary works and encourages local artistic endeavors.
-A pleasant Provençal town, St. Rémy is best known for the Saint-Paul de Mausole monastery where Van Gogh received psychiatric treatment.
+An onsite art studio exhibits contemporary works and encourages local artistic endeavors.
+A pleasant Provençal town, St. Rémy is best known for the Saint-Paul de Mausole monastery, where Van Gogh received psychiatric treatment.
 Please note: this accommodation is available on limited departures.

 Le Mas de la Beaume